-- Principal involvement. - Immediate parent contact. - Suspension from school grounds, all classes, and all school activities. - Referral to Special Investigative Unit and police.
+- Principal involvement. - Immediate parent contact. - Suspension from school grounds, all classes, and all school activities. - Referral to Special Investigative Unit and police, as specified in Policy 5006, Section VI.

 OUT-OF-SCHOOL SUSPENSION

 When, by the school's administration, a student is removed from school and school-related activities on or off school grounds.